BCN3D/Stratos/.github/ISSUE_TEMPLATE/bug-report.md

 (Information about the operating system the issue occurs on.
 Include at least the operating system and maybe GPU.)

 **Printer**
-(Which printer was selected in Cura?)
+(Which printer was selected in BCN3D Stratos?)

 **Reproduction steps**
 1. (Something you did.)